 .
 You can see them pop their heads up out of the water on a wildlife cruise in the Shark Bay Marine Park

 .
 Or you can watch them nesting and hatching on a night tour in Cape Range National Park

 The loggerhead turtle is the most endangered species of sea turtle in the world, and Western Australia’s Coral Coast is home to the two major breeding sites during turtle nesting season.
 These locations are the Turtle Bay area of northern Dirk Hartog Island

 , in the Shark Bay World Heritage Area

 , and the Muiron Islands near the Ningaloo Marine Park.

 The Ningaloo Reef region also supports large populations of green, hawksbill and flatback turtles, and Shark Bay is an important turtle nesting site, with up to 6,000 sea turtles living in its waters.
-The Department of Environment and Conservation's (DEC) Western Australian Marine Turtle Project is researching valuable information into the life history, behaviour and conservation of turtles in Shark Bay.
+The Department of Parks and Environment (DPAW) Western Australian Marine Turtle Project is researching valuable information into the life history, behaviour and conservation of turtles in Shark Bay.

 Green turtles, loggerhead turtles and hawksbill turtles, three of the world’s seven species of marine turtles, nest on mainland beaches adjacent to Ningaloo Reef during the summer months between November and April annually.

 If you would like to view nesting marine turtles DPAW strongly recommends that you visit the Jurabi Turtle Centre and encourages you to participate in a guided experience.
 By participating in guided turtle experiences, you are actively helping to conserve marine turtles and will have a better opportunity to view marine turtles nesting in the natural environment.